Train at birch psychology

 Post-Doctoral Fellows

 Birch Psychology holds post-doc fellow positions on the child and adult side of our practice, under the supervision of licensed clinicians.
 The program is primarily focused on professional development in the area of private practice, with specialized training in therapy and assessment (including options ranging from early childhood psychology & infant mental health, grief/loss, family therapy, and group therapy).
 Ideal candidates have interest in a career in private practice and may transition into a full-time position within the practice (if deemed appropriate).
 Didactic (special interest) training can be provided, as well as opportunities to provide supervision to current practicum students.
-In addition to individual supervision, the practice offers daily consultation meeting with other psychologists within the practice.
+In addition to individual supervision, the trainees are included in consultation meetings with other psychologists within the practice.
+Finally, the supervision process is supervised in a group supervision of supervision format.

 Master’s Students